J. R. Cobb: Life and career

-Cobb was born to Rose Hutchins and James Cobb, Sr. in Birmingham, Alabama on February 5, 1944.
+Cobb was born to Rose Hutchins and James Cobb, Sr. in Birmingham, Alabama, on February 5, 1944.
 His family later moved to Jacksonville, Florida.
 In 1953, at the age of nine, he and his two siblings were placed in the Baptist Children's Home in Jacksonville after his father left the family and his mother needed assistance.
 Cobb called the experience "the best and worst thing that could have happened to me.
 The best thing, because we would not have had anything at the time.
 The worst, it was scary not being a family anymore."
 He regarded the experience as providing him with a strong work ethic and he remained in the home until the age of 16, graduating from Paxon High School in Jacksonville.
-One of Cobb's fellow graduates was drummer Robert Nix, who would later join with Cobb in forming the Atlanta Rhythm Section.
+One of Cobb's fellow graduates was drummer Robert Nix, who later would join with Cobb in forming the Atlanta Rhythm Section.

 Following graduation from high school, Cobb became a welder.
 Jacksonville guitarist Jimmy Amerson, still a Paxon High student, was working on starting a band called the Emeralds and invited Cobb to join the group.
 After a year or so, Cobb left to join Walter Eaton's group, the Classics, which later became the Classics IV, and included drummer Dennis Yost.
-Yost would soon become the group's lead singer as well.
+Yost soon would become the group's lead singer, as well.
 The Classics were discovered in Daytona Beach by talent manager Alan Diggs, an associate of Atlanta music publisher Bill Lowery, who invited the band to Atlanta to record.
 Lowery also became the band's advisor.